 Marriage and civil partnership notice forms are now being received.
 For further information, please call or email the Senior Registrar whose details are undernoted.

 By law, a marriage or civil partnership ceremony may take place 29 days after marriage or civil partnership notices have been submitted.
 If notices are submitted separately, this 29-day period follows receipt of the second set of notices.

 Normally marriage and civil partnership notices are valid for a 90-day period.
 However, if a marriage or civil partnership is delayed due to COVID-19, please contact the Senior Registrar on the undernoted telephone number to request that the notice period is extended.
 There is no charge for this function.

 Special dispensation to marry

 In exceptional circumstances, couples may require special dispensation to be married or have a civil partnership within the 29-day period.
 For more information, please get in touch with the Senior Registrar to discuss.

-Marriage and civil partnership ceremonies can resume in accordance with Phase 2 of the Scottish Government’s COVID-19 route map.
+Marriage and civil partnership ceremonies can take place.
 Ceremonies must adhere to the government guidelines.

 We are available to provide support and information to all couples considering a marriage ceremony.
 Please contact the Senior Registrar to discuss.